-Some bureaus will increase your score if you have a history of consistent early bill and debt payments.
-If you know that a supplier is reporting your payment history to a bureau, paying them as early as you can could give your business credit score a huge boost.
+Some bureaus will increase a score if the small business owner has a history of consistent early bill and debt payments.
+If you know that a supplier is reporting your payment history to a business credit bureau, paying them as early as you can could give your business credit score a huge boost.

 9. Don’t fall behind on interest payments

 Falling behind on interest payments doesn’t just create financial problems for your company.
 It also signals to potential creditors that you’re at a higher risk of default, unable to maintain a steady cash flow.

 Plus, any time you open a credit account, your financial institution opens up a trade line with a credit bureau.
 Think of this trade line as a direct link to your account, allowing the bureau to monitor all your everything you do with.
 They’ll know when payments are late, even by a day—and that could disproportionately hurt your business credit score.